-Morquio syndrome is a disease of metabolism in which the body is missing or does not have enough of a substance needed to break down long chains of sugar molecules.
+Mucopolysaccharidosis type IV (MPS IV) is a rare disease in which the body is missing or does not have enough of an enzyme needed to break down long chains of sugar molecules.
 These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).
+As a result, the molecules build up in different parts of the body and cause various health problems.

-The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
-Specifically, it is known as MPS IV.
+The condition belongs to a group of diseases called mucopolysaccharidoses (MPSs).
+MPS IV is also known as Morquio syndrome.

 Symptoms usually start between ages 1 and 3.
 They include: